 Renter's Worksheet (Complete only if Exception described above applies) 1.
-Credit for rent with heat included (from Column 1 of Table below) 1 2.
-Credit for rent with heat not included (from Column 2 of Table below) 3.
-Add lines 1 and 2.
-Fill in on line 42a of Form 1NPR Do not fill in more than \$300 (\$150 if married filing a separate return or married filing as head of household).
+Credit for rent with heat included (from Column 1 of Table on the next page) 2.
+Credit for rent with heat not included (from Column 2 of Table on the next page) 2.
+3. Add lines 1 and 2.
+Fill in on line 41a of Form 1NPR Do not fill in more than \$300 (\$150 if married filing a separate return or married filing as head of household).